 I can honestly say that I hadn’t even thought about those body puffs being made from plastic.
 So, for years I have been scrubbing my body with plastic which has probably also broken down in the water and released micro-plastics into the system too.
 Urgh, you see it’s all just convenience, isn’t it?
-My husband bought me this lovely exfoliation set for my birthday which are naturally made, eco-friendly and once used, they can be put into the compost!! (that’s on my list to get too).
+My husband bought me a lovely exfoliation set for my birthday which is full of naturally made, eco-friendly items and once used, they can be put into the compost!!

 I would say that all of these items are simple to swap to and are completely affordable, some may even save you more money in the long term as they last so much longer.
 If you want to read about more ways you can make changes I have this post on what I was committing to change from last year.
 The list could easily go on and on because once you actually stop and think about where the waste and plastic is, you will be left surprised and in some cases very shocked!

 How have you become more eco-friendly?
 Let me know in the comments.

 *This post contains Amazon Affiliate links which means I will benefit if you purchase via these.
 It will not affect your buying experience and you will not be charged more.
 For further information please refer to my disclosure page.

 Pin for later:

 If you enjoyed this post you can follow more of our life, opinions and antics over on Facebook, Twitter, YouTube and Instagram.
 Plus feel free to come and join in with my parenting group ‘From One Parent to Another’ on Facebook.